PavelDorofeev/Fork-Sql-Qt-4.8.1--SQLite-3--relations--calc-fields/README.md

 Base idea: class PblSqlRelationalTableModel adds to resulting table new extended fields that are not existing in the database.
 This is id field of relations, calculated fields by data of other table.

-Next we created PblTableView class inherited by QTableView
+Next we created PblTableView class inherited by QTableView.
+PblTableView adds tool buttons for easy operations as insert, edit, remove rows.
+PblTableView class  is used funtionality of PblSqlRelationalTableModel.
+PblTableView can search some text by all columns , including relation fields.
+Also PblTableView class can select rows by certain field value.